-Often known for placing day to day objects in unexpected scenarios, the duo successfully managed to transform the mundane into transformative works of art.
-Overall, their work through the years helped to demonstrate that irony and sincerity are two components that cannot survive or occur without each other.
+Often known for placing day to day objects in unexpected scenarios, the duo successfully managed to transform the mundane into transformative artworks.
+Overall, their work through the years helped demonstrate that irony and sincerity are two components that cannot survive or occur without each other.

 The Way Things Go – Description & composition

 The Way Things Go was created to document an elaborate chain reaction between day to day objects.
 For the chain reaction, the duo utilized various common objects such as oil drums, old pairs of shoes, tires, ladders and trash bags.
 In the video, the household objects were recorded crashing into each other in a strange chain reaction powered by homemade explosions and collisions created from fire, water, and chemical reactions.
 As the objects were exposed to the explosions, the deflating, dripping, rolling, tumbling and wobbling of these various objects created an interesting effect.

 Some of the actions between the objects were drawn out, while others occurred extraordinarily fast.
 With the dramatic effect and high resolution of the images, The Way Things Go was designed to enlist the acquitted joy of noticing hidden life in commonplace objects, which is a feeling that is often experienced and reserved for children in society.

 Video: The Way Things Go (Der Lauf der Dinge), 1986

 When it was first released at documenta 8 in Kassel, Germany, in 1987, The Way Things Go was perhaps the most popular work displayed at the show.
 The installation embodied numerous qualities and characteristics of slapstick comedy and thoughtful insight, which are all components that have now made Fischli and Weiss’s work among the most highly sought after and fascinating in the world today.
 The installation also highlighted a sense of illusion and conversion, as well as the dynamic interactions that take place between order and disorder.